 With this step, you don’t need to also tamp down the sand, as the screeding does a good job of compacting it.
 You will, however, want to make sure you’ve compacted your base layer if you’re using that!

-Now, you’re ready to start laying your pavers!
-If you’ve done everything properly and your ground is totally level, this will be pretty quick!
+If you’ve done everything else in the installation process properly and your ground is totally level, this will be pretty quick!
 Just be sure to measure the distance between each paver (we did 4″), and make sure that you’re laying in a straight line.
 Another string can help if you want to use that to guide your lines!

 Check that each paver is level, and that it’s level with all of the pavers next to it.